iwob/pysv/solvers_bin/readme.txt

     http://mathsat.fbk.eu/download.html

-To easily use the solver simply move it's binary to this folder (solvers-bin).
+To easily use the solver simply move its binary to this folder (solvers-bin).
 This is where by default solvers binaries are looked for.
 Default names of the solvers binaries (as well as names for --solver option) are: